MorgothGorthaur/FirstExam/README.md

 <h2> Description </h2>
 <div>
-This is a Java Spring Boot console application dedicated to work with file storage.
+This is a Java Spring Boot console application for working with file storage.
 </div>
 <div>
 There are two objects - Manufacturer( with field id, name, country and set of souvenirs) and Souvenir (with field id, name, date, price and manufacturer).
-The program allows you to add/modify/remove manufacturers and souvenirs.
+The program allows you to add,modify,remove manufacturers and souvenirs.
-If the manufacturer will be removed, all souvenir manufacturers will be removed as well.
+If the manufacturer will be removed, all its souvenirs will be removed too.
 </div>
 <div>
 <h5>
-The program allows you to receive information about manufacturers (with/without souvenirs) and souvenirs (with/without) of the manufacturer,
+The program allows you to receive information about manufacturers (with or without souvenirs) and souvenirs (with or without manufacturer),
 </h5>
 <h5>
 receive information about souvenirs of the specified manufacturer(by id),